luca-nik/mev_agent/docs/agent.md

 - `verbose` (bool, optional): Prints additional information.
 Default is `False`.

 ### `make_strategy(self, path, market, verbose=False)`
 Given a market path, identifies the venues to visit and the sell and buy tokens for each venue.
-Constructs the strategy graph and stores the edges for future propagation.
+Updates the the strategy graph including this path and stores the edges for future propagation.

 **Parameters:**
 - `path` (list): The list of tokens representing the path.